gumaerc-testorg/pe.730-spring-2006/content/pages/video.md

 {{< tableclose >}}

 And on certain nice days in early fall and late spring, the class will go outside to practice shooting in real-world conditions, like high wind.
-Images from one of those outdoor sessions can be seen here. ([PDF]({{< baseurl >}}/resources/archery))
+Images from one of those outdoor sessions can be seen here. ({{% resource_link d1889b78-650a-a369-355b-7a25b28350a2 "PDF" %}})